Every day to us is Easter: Experience resurrection all year long

 In late August 2005, Hurricane Katrina and the resultant flooding displaced hundreds of thousands of people in Louisiana, Mississippi and Alabama.
 The Rev. Darryl Tate was one of them.

-“I had lost our church by floodwaters, and our home,” Tate reports.
+“I had lost our church by floodwaters, and our home,” Tate says.
 At the height of the flooding, St. Luke’s United Methodist Church in New Orleans, Louisiana, had 10-12 feet of water in it.

 “I lost my stuff, but the storm was not going to define Darryl Tate,” he recalls, “I was going to overcome.”